French Wine A-Z Dictionary

 Website: bordeaux-magnum

-A Mecca for aficionados of top-end claret, this wonderful shop offers rack upon rack of Bordeaux wines, everything from the affordable and generic to the lavishly expensive and extremely rare.
-It is also very conveniently located in the center of Bordeaux and run by a lovely team of friendly, multilingual staff—a must-visit for anyone in love with the grape.
+A Mecca for lovers of top-end claret, this wonderful shop offers rack upon rack of Bordeaux wines, everything from the affordable and generic to the lavishly expensive and extremely rare.
+It is also conveniently located in the center of Bordeaux and run by a lovely team of friendly, multilingual staff—a must-visit for anyone in love with the grape.

 Address: 2 Allées de Tourny